 First-Time Home Buyers in York Region: The Complete 2026 Guide

-A refined, current guide for first-time home buyers looking at Aurora, Newmarket, Oak Ridges, and King Township — including what support may be available, how the process works, what order to follow, and what to verify before making a move.
+A current, practical guide for first-time buyers looking at Aurora, Newmarket, Oak Ridges, King Township, and the broader York Region market, including buyer programs, mortgage planning, representation, local fit, and what to verify before making a move.

-What first-time buyers in York Region should understand before they start.
+The short answer for first-time buyers in York Region

 What counts as a first-time home buyer?

 One of the most important things to understand is that “first-time home buyer” does not mean exactly the same thing in every program.
-Different tools can apply different eligibility tests, especially around whether you have owned a home before and whether you lived in a home owned by a spouse or common-law partner.
+Different tools can apply different eligibility tests, especially around whether you owned a home before or lived in a home owned by a spouse or common-law partner.

 In practice, that means you should not assume you qualify simply because you have never personally been on title before.
 You should always check the exact rules for the specific program you plan to use.